TungLam111/COVID-19-Flutter/README.md

 But there is still not a consistency between country name between APIs (like USA and United States) and I will fix it later.

+The third pageview is empty since i intend to add other information to enrich the app so please dont mind it.

 Please contact me via lamtungphan8@gmail.com if you can not watch the content.

 Thank you.